-The design incorporated two phases of construction that allowed the existing facility to stay fully functional during the 2 year construction period.
+The phased design that allowed the existing facility to stay fully functional during the 2 year construction period.
 WRVEC was focused on providing staff with productive working environment as well as increased energy efficiency.
 The new facility uses 1/3 the energy of the old building.

 Highlights of the new facility include:

 - Overall the building is designed so that the overhangs block out the solar heat gain of the summer sun (which reduces the cooling loads in summer) while allowing the winter sun to shine in (which helps reduce the heating load in the winter).

 - The orientation of the building was set to minimize the east and west exposure as it is more difficult to minimize the solar heat gain.
 Therefore the east and west sides of the buildings have minimal windows and the concrete stair towers are used to further block the effects of the sun on the office.

 - Building occupants in 90% of regularly occupied spaces are provided a direct connection between their indoor space and the outdoors through introduction of daylight and views to the exterior.
 This increases productivity while allowing for lower levels of artificial light levels therefore reducing the lighting costs in the building